Displaying items 1-10 of 22 in total of The Scholar Wealth Podcast with the tag "estate planning".

 December 8th, 2025 | 34 mins 34 secs

-carried interest, concentration risk, cross-border real estate, deferred compensation, estate planning, inheritance planning, legacy assets, private equity compensation, private equity investment, real estate investing, tax planning, vacation rental, wine collecting
+carried interest, concentration risk, cross-border real estate, deferred compensation, estate planning, inheritance planning, international planning, legacy assets, private equity compensation, private equity investment, real estate investing, tax planning, vacation rental, wine collecting

 Buying a €450K family home in Portugal often involves emotion, complex tax rules, and long-term management considerations.